bmrb-io/PyNMRSTAR/README.md

 Returns an iterator for saveframe tags.

-#### def `validate(validation_schema=None)`
+#### def `validate(validate_schema=True, schema=None, validate_star=True)`

-Validate a saveframe against a STAR schema.
-You can pass your own custom schema if desired, otherwise the schema will be fetched from the BMRB servers.
+Validate a saveframe in a variety of ways.
 Returns a list of errors found.
 0-length list indicates no errors found.
+By default all validation modes are enabled.

+validate_schema - Determines if the entry is validated against the NMR-STAR schema.
+You can pass your own custom schema if desired, otherwise the schema will be fetched from the BMRB servers.

+validate_star - Determines if the STAR syntax checks are ran.

+### class `Schema()`

+A BMRB schema.
+Used to validate STAR files.

+Methods:

+#### def `__init__(schema_file=None)`

+Initialize a BMRB schema.
+With no arguments the most up-to-date schema will be fetched from the BMRB FTP site.
+Otherwise pass a URL or a file to load a schema from using the schema_file keyword argument.

+#### def `add_tag(tag, tag_type, null_allowed, sf_category, loop_flag, after=None)`

+Adds the specified tag to the tag dictionary.
+You must provide:

+1) The full tag as such:
+"_Entry_interview.Sf_category"
+2) The tag type which is one of the following:
+"INTEGER"
+"FLOAT"
+"CHAR(len)"
+"VARCHAR(len)"
+"TEXT"
+"DATETIME year to day"
+3) A python True/False that indicates whether null values are allowed.
+4) The sf_category of the parent saveframe.
+5) A True/False value which indicates if this tag is a loop tag.
+6) Optional: The tag to order this tag behind when normalizing saveframes.

+#### def `convert_tag(tag, value, linenum=None)`

+Converts the provided tag from string to the appropriate type as specified in this schema.

+#### def `string_representation(search=None)`

+Prints all the tags in the schema if search is not specified and prints the tags that contain the search string if it is.

+#### def `val_type(tag, value, category=None, linenum=None)`

+Validates that a tag matches the type it should have according to this schema.

 ### class `Loop()`

 A BMRB loop object.
+Create using the class methods, see below.

 Methods:

 #### def `__init__()`

-Use the classmethods to initialize.
+You should not directly instantiate a Loop using this method.
+Instead use the class methods:
+Loop.from_scratch()
+Loop.from_string()
+Loop.from_template()
+Loop.from_file()
+Loop.from_json()

 #### def `add_column(name, ignore_duplicates=False)`